Project Update:

-The Landmark Society, on behalf of the City of Rochester, completed a City-wide Historic Resources Survey in 2021.
-The purpose of that survey was to identify areas or individual properties and sites that meet National Register of Historic Places designation criteria, as well as to create an inventory of the historically significant properties within the City of Rochester.
-As part of the survey, several areas around Cobbs Hill Park were identified for their significance in Architecture, Horticulture/Landscape Architecture, and Community Planning & Development.
+In 2021, The Landmark Society of Western New York, on behalf of the City of Rochester, completed a citywide Historic Resources Survey to identify individual properties, sites, and potential historic districts that meet the criteria for listing in the National Register of Historic Places, and to create a comprehensive inventory of historically significant resources within the city.
+As part of that survey, several areas surrounding Cobb’s Hill Park were identified for their significance in Architecture, Horticulture/Landscape Architecture, and Community Planning & Development.

-As a result, the Cobbs Hill Historic District Committee and the Southeast Area Coalition (SEAC) have contracted with The Landmark Society to complete a National Register of Historic Places nomination for the Cobbs Hill Historic District, which will include the residential neighborhood, Cobbs Hill Park, Washington Grove, and Brighton Cemetery.
+With funding in place, the Cobb’s Hill Historic District Committee and the Southeast Area Coalition (SEAC) engaged The Landmark Society to complete a National Register of Historic Places nomination for the Cobb’s Hill Historic District.
+The proposed district includes the surrounding residential neighborhood, Cobb’s Hill Park, Washington Grove, and Brighton Cemetery (see proposed district map below).

 Who is involved?